Take your visit to new heights with a ride on the Centennial Ferris Wheel! Buy tickets in advance to save time.

 Why Pop Culture?

 What do you think of when you hear the phrase "popular culture”?
 Do you think about your favorite TV shows and movies?
 Maybe you’re reminded of outrageous fads you and your friends wore in school?
 The latest ear bug you heard on the radio?
 This fun stuff has actually been on my mind a lot lately, because I’m part of a team working on a brand new exhibit all about popular culture!
-It’s called American POP, part of The Galleries For American Arts and Popular Culture, and it's opening June 17!
+It’s called American POP, part of The Galleries For American Arts and Popular Culture.

 When I tell my friends about the exhibit they often ask, “Why pop culture?
 Shouldn’t museum exhibits be a little more…serious?”
 True—the exhibit is going to be chock full of fun interactives and artifacts including modern and vintage toys, fashion, comics, and memorabilia from music, TV, and film.
 But just because it’s fun, doesn’t mean it’s not serious or important!